Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/financial.rst

 Fixed Operational Cost
 ~~~~~~~~~~~~~~~~~~~~~~

-The fixed operational cost is the cost component that return every X time (typically every calendar year) based on the size of the asset.
+The fixed operational cost is the cost component that returns every X time (typically every calendar year) based on the size of the asset.

 .. math::
     :label: eq:fixedopex